-Fast-forward six years later, Mind Mapping is not only something I use every day, but after slowly implementing Mind Mapping and it’s principles over the years, it has now found itself a home in everything that I do.
-Thanks to Mind Mapping, I now enjoy increased levels of creativity, efficiency, productivity and information retention.
+Fast-forward to six years later, Mind Mapping is not only something I use every day, but after slowly implementing Mind Mapping and its principles over the years, it has found itself a home in everything that I do.
+Thanks to Mind Mapping, I now enjoy increased levels of creativity, efficiency, productivity, and information retention.

 What is a Mind Map?

 The term Mind Map has been credited to Tony Buzan.
-His 1994 book titled “The Mind Map Book,” contains all his research and information about the subject, including all the fundamental information about the subject.
-Although, Mind Mapping has evolved a great deal since the book’s release date, the information contained within this post will strive to make it more applicable for our times.
+His 1994 book titled “The Mind Map Book” contains all his research and information about the subject.
+Although Mind Mapping has evolved a great deal since the book’s release date, the information contained within this post will strive to make it more applicable for our times.

 A Mind Map is a visual representation of how the brain sorts out information.
-In the center of the Mind Map you have a keyword or an image.
-Radiating from that center are more keywords and images associated and link in a similar way the brain makes its own links and associations.
-From those keywords and images, more layers can be added and it can keep going without any end or until the desired result is achieved.
+In the center of the Mind Map, you have a keyword or an image.
+Radiating from that center are more keywords and images associated and linked in a similar way the brain makes its own links and associations.
+More layers can be added from those keywords and images, and it can keep going without any end or until the desired result is achieved.